Exclusive: Some big tech firms cut employees' access to Huawei, muddying 5G rollout

 He said that companies prohibiting their employees contacting Huawei was “excessive, because the restrictions don’t preclude communication, only the transfer of technology.”

-Huawei, whose equipment the U.S. has alleged could be used by China to spy, has emerged as a central figure in the trade war between the world’s two largest economies.
+Huawei, whose equipment the United States has alleged could be used by China to spy, has emerged as a central figure in the trade war between the world’s two largest economies.
 Huawei has repeatedly denied it is controlled by the Chinese government, military or intelligence services.

 China, U.S, and European companies have split before on standards for Wi-Fi, cell networks and other technologies, and the tit-for-tat over tariffs between Beijing and Washington has increased fears of another bifurcation.